mattrglobal/draft-looker-oauth-client-id-scheme/draft-looker-oauth-client-id-scheme.md

 --- abstract

-This specification defines a mechanism for an authorization server to obtain the metadata of a client, including its endpoint locations and capabilities without the need for a registration process.
+This specification defines a new extensibility point to OAuth2 which allows clients to identify through different methods to an authorization server using an identifier not assigned by the authorization server.
+Furthermore, the specification defines one client ID scheme "urn:ietf:params:oauth:client-id-scheme:oauth-discoverable-client", including the nessary rules around how the authorization server can obtain the endpoint locations and capabilities of the client without the need for a registration process.

 --- middle